Devereux Emmet: Golf course design career

 In 1924 he hired Alfred H. Tull as a design associate, and in 1929 made him a partner in the firm of Emmet, Emmet and Tull.
 The Tull-Emmet partnership continued until Emmet's death in 1934.

 Amateur golf

 Emmet was a talented amateur golfer.
 He made the quarter-finals of the 1904 British Amateur and won the Bahamas Amateur at the age of 66.
 In 1916, after he won the father-son tournament at Sleepy Hollow Country Club with Devereux Emmet, Jr., the United States Golf Association instituted the so-called architects rule that barred golf course architects from competing as amateurs in tournaments.

 Death and legacy

 Devereux Emmet died in Garden City, New York, on December 30, 1934.

 Courses designed

 Emmet designed many of his courses in an era of wooden-shafted clubs.
 Because the holes are often short by current standards many of his designs have since been reworked.

-Note: Dates indicate when the course opened.

-Note: This is a partial list, portions of which were taken from WorldGolf.